 An easy to follow blogging guide for beginners.
 A blog needs to be monetized to generate revenue.
 It should be a successful blog with a growing base of subscribers to keep generating more revenue.
 Only then would you have a profitable blog.

 Any blog can be monetized but there may be no revenue.
 Any blog can have some revenue but only consistent and sustainable revenue over a period will ensure profit.

-The fact that anyone can start a blog with little or no capital, the availability of a plethora of free tools, the ease with which one can get started and equal access to the audience ensures only the best would win.
+The fact that anyone can start a blog with little or no capital.
+The availability of free tools, ease with which one can get started and access to the audience ensures only the best will win.
 The competition has never been this stiff.
 In this comprehensive guide for beginners we lay out the simple steps one must take to start a blog for profit.

-Setting up the Blog:
+Setting up the blog:

 If you have no expertise in coding or website design, then you should consider a content management system like WordPress.

 The open source software which is used by more than a hundred million people can be hosted for free using the WordPress platform or you can host it on your own.
-You can opt for shared hosting or dedicated hosting.

 You may have your own server and configure it to host a site if you know the technicalities.

 You can move to dedicated hosting in the future when you make more money as it is substantially more expensive than shared hosting.

 You can download WordPress directly from the official site and start building your blog using the simple guidelines.

 You can choose a web host and a shared hosting plan that supports WordPress.

 Thereon you can build your blog from within the website builder offered by the web host.

 This will have its limitations in term of bandwidth, storage and site features but you can keep your initial investment contained.

 The following steps will illustrate how you would start a WordPress blog using a web host: